Using TLM via the OpenAI library to score the trustworthiness of: structured outputs, function calling, messages, and more

 Then, we can instantiate the OpenAI client, pointing the base_url

-to the TLM, which allows us to also get the trustworthiness score associated with each response.
+to TLM, which allows us to also get the trustworthiness score associated with each response.

 # Get your API key from https://app.cleanlab.ai/account after creating an account